expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 and some in assertions,
 you can write a pattern similar to this one `$+s A B C $/ D E F $/ $[H G H I $/ J K L $] $/ $[a M N O $]`.

-Taking into account all the mentioned above rules related to simplifying patterns, the example pattern which finds `A. x ph` implies `A. x ps` may be simplified as follows:
+Taking into account all the rules related to simplifying patterns mentioned above, the example pattern which finds `A. x ph` implies `A. x ps` may be simplified as follows:

 ```